On the Iterative Decoding of High-Rate LDPC Codes With Applications in Compressed Sensing: Background on Coding and CS

 In general, the scheme described above does not guarantee that all verified symbols are actually correct.
 The event that a symbol is verified but incorrect is called false verification (FV).
-In order to guarantee there are no FVs, one can add a constraint on the signal such that the weighted sum, of any subset of a check node's non-zero neighbors, does not equal to zero \cite{Xu-itw07} \cite{Sarvotham-isit06}.
-Another approach (e.g., taken in this paper) is to consider random signals with continuous distributions so that FV occurs with probability zero.
-Finally, if the measured signal is assumed to be non-negative, then FV is impossible for the LM1 and LM2-NB decoding algorithms.
+In order to guarantee there are no FVs, one can add a constraint on the signal such that the weighted sum, of any subset of a check node's non-zero neighbors, does not equal to zero \cite{Sarvotham-isit06,Xu-itw07}.
+Another scenario where it makes sense to assume no FV is when we consider random signals with continuous distributions so that FV occurs with probability zero.
+Finally, if the measured signal is assumed to be non-negative, then FV is impossible for the LM1 decoding algorithm.

 Verification decoding was originally introduced and analyzed for the $q$-SC.
-It is based on the observation that, over large alphabets, the probability that {}``two independent random numbers are equal'' is quite small.
-This leads to the \emph{verification assumption} that any two matching values (during decoding) are generated by the same set of non-zero coefficients.
+It is based on the observation that, over large alphabets, the probability that ``two independent random numbers are equal'' is quite small.
+This leads to the \emph{verification assumption} that any two matching values (during decoding) are generated by the same set of non-zero coefficients with high probability.
 The primary connection between CS, codes over real numbers, and verification decoding lies in the fact that: \begin{quote} \emph{The verification assumption applies equally well to both large discrete alphabets and the real numbers.} \end{quote}